Rem (Re:Zero): Cultural impact

 Due to the high popularity of Rem, a special event commemorating the official birthdays of Ram and Rem would take place but controversy would rise over the event not containing as many exhibition items for Ram.
 Later, the official prepared Ram's related exhibition items.
 However, the peripheral products related to other works still mostly featured Rem.

 Rem has also had an impact on popular culture, such as "Dou Ni Rem", because its pronunciation is similar to the Cantonese profanity 屌你老母 ("Throw Your Old Mother").
 However, contrary to popular belief, there was not a scene where Rem is thrown out.
 There was also a phenomenon where fans of the character were often described as the "Rem Cult", which caused controversy within the Re:Zero community.

 Rem also played a major role during the eighteenth episode of the anime to the point where she was referred as the true heroine of the series.
 In Bahamut Animation Crazy, the number of bullet screens in the episode were the highest in history with the total number of bullet screens ranking in the top three and the number of views ranking first.

 Rem has also gained some notability within Taiwan's fitness and fighting circles when internet celebrity and entrepreneur Holger Chen, once publicly stated "I like Rem" and was a major critic of Emilia's character, causing controversy.

 Merchandise

 Hug pillows of Rem were initially delayed due to the unprecedented levels of high fan demand.
 A officially licensed life-sized figure of the character has also been released.
 In 2017, Japanese manufacturer Good Smile Company released figures of Rem in their Nendoroid and Figma lines.
+Plushies were also released by some manufacturers.